wentasah/novaboot/README.md

 ## Configuration reading phase

 After starting, novaboot reads configuration files.
+Their content is described in ["CONFIGURATION FILE"](#configuration-file).
+By default, configuration is read from two locations.
+First from the configuration directory and second from `.novaboot` files along the path to the current directory.
+The later read files override settings from the former ones.

+Configuration directory is determined by the content of NOVABOOT\_CONFIG\_DIR environment variable defaulting to `/etc/novaboot.d`.
+Files in this directory with names consisting solely from English letters, numbers, dashes '-' and underscores '\_' (note that dot '.' is not included) are read in alphabetical order.

-By default, it searches for files named `.novaboot` starting from the directory of the novaboot script (or working directory, see bellow) and continuing upwards up to the root directory.
-The configuration files are read in order from the root directory downwards with latter files overriding settings from the former ones.
+Then novaboot searches for files named `.novaboot` starting from the directory of the novaboot script (or working directory, see bellow) and continuing upwards up to the root directory.
+The found configuration files are then read in order from the root directory downwards.

 In certain cases, the location of the novaboot script cannot be determined in this early phase.
 This happens either when the script is read from the standard input or when novaboot is invoked explicitly and options precede the script name, as in the example ["4."](#4) above.
-In this case the current working directory is used as a starting point for configuration file search.
+In this case the current working directory is used as a starting point for configuration file search instead of the novaboot script directory.

 - -c, --config=_filename_